 Removing Fresh Baked Water Bread (Pan de Agua) from Oven!

-The loaves of bread have been removed from the oven after 30 minutes of baking.
-They have a crispy golden crust on the outside.
+The baked bread has a crispy golden crust on the outside.
 The kitchen smells like someone just finished baking some bread.

 Click on the button below to watch my YouTube Video on How to Prepare Water Bread (Pan de Agua)!